Recent Blog Post

 May 25, 2023 | Car Accident

 The experienced Michigan personal injury attorneys at Matz Injury Law can help negotiate with the insurance adjuster on your behalf.
 Our Southfield law firm will also take action against the negligent driver and fight to get you the fair compensation you deserve.
+It all starts with a free consultation.

-What Is Aggravation of a Pre-Existing Condition in Michigan?
+What is Aggravation of a Pre-Existing Condition in Michigan?

 A pre-existing injury or pre-existing medical condition is one that you sustained prior to the accident.
 Car accidents often lead to injuries, but if the injury in question is in the same area that was already injured before the car accident, this would be an aggravation.
 For example, if you have back injuries you acquired from helping a friend move, and a car crash makes your back pain worse, you are aggravating a pre-existing medical condition.